realA10001986/Time-Circuits-Display/README.md

 The light and temperature sensors as well as the GPS receiver are to be wired as follows:

-On the TCD control board, there are currently three i2c bus headers/break-outs:
+On the TCD control board, there are currently three i2c bus headers/break-outs; it does not matter which one you use to connect your sensors/GPS:

 ![i2c](https://user-images.githubusercontent.com/76924199/211664121-92c39627-cd74-43cf-ab2d-526b111b5873.jpg)

 Important: The TCD control board delivers 5V, and drives the i2c bus on 5V.
-Therefore, you cannot connect the sensor chips directly to the TCD control board.
-For using the sensors, a dc converter/power-shifter is required.
+Most sensors/GPS receivers operate on 3.3V.
+Therefore, you cannot connect the sensor chips directly to the TCD control board without a DC-converter/power-shifter.
+This goes for the power supply as well as the i2c bus signals (SDA, SCL).

 I am no electronics expert and therefore only used readily available sensor PCBs for testing and in my production pieces.

-On most Adafruit sensor boards the pins are named as follows:
+On most sensor boards the pins are named as follows:

 <table>
     <tr>
      <td align="center">Sensor PCB</td><td align="center">TCD control board</td>
     </tr>
     <tr>
-     <td align="center">VIN</a></td>
+     <td align="center">VIN or 5V</a></td>
      <td align="center">5V</td>
     </tr>
     <tr>